jlu-ilr-hydro/odmf/odmf/static/media/help/import/index.md

-# Importing records
+# !fa-upload Importing records

-There are several ways to get data into the structured timeseries system.
+**Import** in ODMF means to add records to [timeseries datasets](../datasets).
+Most import methods need alerady existing datasets.
+Datasets are created with the "new dataset" button in the dataset list or imported from a table.

 - **Direct input** (for a single record)
-- Import a list of records from an excel file with a special structure (so called **log import**) into exisiting datasets
+- Import a list of records from an excel file with a special structure into exisiting datasets, see help:import/log
-- Import a raw csv or excel file for one site from a logger or other measurement instrument using an extra file to describe the file organization: so called .conf-file, the **conf-import**
+- Import a raw csv or excel file for one site from a logger or other measurement instrument using an extra file to describe the file organization: so called .conf-file, see help:import/conf
-- Import a csv or excel file with few (<1000) records for several sites (e.g.result lab analysis or handheld sensor measurements): so called .labimport file, the **lab-import**
+- Import a csv or excel file with few (<1000) records for several sites (e.g.result lab analysis or handheld sensor measurements): so called .labimport file, see help:import/lab
-- You want to write a python script to upload data automatically, use the [odmfclient](https://github.com/jlu-ilr-hydro/odmfclient)
+- Import large prepared datalists from a workflow help:import/record

 ## Which method is the right for me?